M8 (railcar): Design

 The M8 is similar in design to the M7 car used on the Harlem Line and the Hudson Line.
 Like the M7, the M8 is able to pick up 750 V DC power from bottom-contact third rail for operation along the New Haven Line from Grand Central Terminal to Pelham, where the traction power source is transferred to the overhead catenary wire.
-The overhead wire is at a nominal 12.5 kV AC (60 Hz) power from overhead lines via pantographs for operation from Pelham, New York to New Haven, Connecticut (as well as along the New Canaan Branch), and 25 kV AC (60 Hz) power from catenary for operation along the Shore Line East route east of New Haven to New London, Conn.
+The overhead wire is at a nominal 12.5 kV AC (60 Hz) power from overhead lines via pantographs for operation from Pelham, New York to New Haven, Connecticut (as well as along the New Canaan Branch), and 25 kV AC (60 Hz) power from catenary for operation along the Shore Line East route east of New Haven to New London, Connecticut.
 Unlike in earlier classes, changeover between the two AC voltages can be made by the engineer while on the move.

 In response to rising number of people seeking to use their bicycle to solve the "last mile" problem between Metro-North stations and destinations, CTDOT has pledged to provide bike racks for storage of two bicycles in the disabled riders area of each rail car.
 In the event that a disabled rider boards a car, all cyclists must move their bicycles to the entry vestibule.
 In spite of the hook installation, during peak travel periods only folding bicycles are permitted aboard most Metro North trains.

 The M8s have new roomier, high-back seats with individual headrests and curved arm rests for more comfort.
 For improved safety, especially in the vestibules, the cars have larger windows and better lighting.
 An additional safety feature is the installation of intercom systems that customers can use to contact the train crew in case of emergency.
 Other features included curved luggage racks, coat hooks, electrical outlets to charge personal devices, and LED displays that show that next stop and automated announcements.
 The cars also have external public address speakers, and electronic destination signs.
 Higher reliability is possible with single leaf doors, which also lessen the susceptibility to snow intrusion.
 Also, the M8s have sealed alternating current motors that are less susceptible to weather.

 The M8s have regenerative braking; each time that the cars go into braking mode, the cars feed back power into the catenary system.
-The M8's are equipped with contact shoes that can operate on both Metro-North's under-running and the LIRR over-running third rail.
+The M8s are equipped with contact shoes that can operate on both Metro-North's under-running and the LIRR over-running third rail.

 The exterior design of the new M8 rail car is red, in keeping with the traditional exterior color of the New Haven Line rail cars.
 The body shape is similar to the M7 rail cars that are in operation on the Hudson and Harlem lines.
+Design of the M8 railcars was done by Cesar Vergara's Vergarastudio.